Fund transfers

 5. Next, specify the amount to send or its counter value.
 You can tap the "Maximum amount" button to empty the address.

-6. You can change the fee level on the "Network Fee" line.
+6. You can change the fee level in the "Network fee" field.
 The default setting is "Normal".

-7. Verify all the inputs before you tap the "Send" button.
+7. Verify all the inputs before you press the "Send" button.

-After that, the transaction is successfully signed and sent to the blockchain.
+After that, the transaction will be successfully signed and sent to the blockchain.
 The balance will be updated after some time.

-You can track the status of the transaction through Explorer.
-To do this, go to the wallet overview in the Tangem app by tapping on the required cryptocurrency on the main screen and select "Explore address".
+You can track the status of the transaction through the Explorer feature.
+To do this, go to the wallet overview in the Tangem app by tapping on the required cryptocurrency on the main screen and select "Transaction history".

-• How to sell cryptocurrency?
+• How do I sell cryptocurrency?
 Can I withdraw money from Tangem to my bank card?

-The Tangem app allows you to sell cryptocurrency directly to your bank card through the integrated service MoonPay.
+The Tangem app allows you to sell cryptocurrency directly to your bank card through the integrated MoonPay service.
 To do this, you need to open the Tangem app by scanning your card and entering the access code.
 Then, on the main screen, choose the required cryptocurrency, tap "Actions", and then "Sell".
-After that, you will be redirected to the MoonPay service.
+After that, you’ll be redirected to the MoonPay service.
 Detailed step-by-step instructions on how to sell cryptocurrency through MoonPay can be found here.

-The terms of selling cryptocurrency (available cryptocurrencies, non-supported countries, fees, minimum amount of sale) can be found on the MoonPay website at the link.
+The terms of selling cryptocurrency (available cryptocurrencies, non-supported countries, fees, minimum sale amount) can be found on the MoonPay website via the link.

 • What is the difference between "legacy" and "default" addresses?

-You can transfer funds using any of these addresses.
+You can transfer funds using either of these addresses.

 • How long does it take to process a transaction?

-Transaction processing time depends not on the wallet but on the blockchain (network) where the transaction was conducted.
-The speed of transaction processing on the network is affected by the load on that network.
+Transaction processing time depends not on the wallet but on the blockchain (network) where the transaction is being conducted.
+The speed of processing transactions is affected by the load on the given network.